 - The GoldSim Financial Module can be used to simulate financial systems that include components such as accounts and funds, investments, options, projects or undertakings with specified cash flows, and insurance policies.

-Note: A separate Course describing the Contaminant Transport Module in detail (for which this Course will be a prerequisite) is currently under development and should be available by January 2022.
-You can view a syllabus of this upcoming Course here.
+Note: A separate Course describing the Contaminant Transport Module in detail (for which this Course is a prerequisite) is available here.

 The User Guides for the other two modules (the Reliability Module and the Financial Module) are much shorter than those for GoldSim and the Contaminant Transport Module and, as such, were specifically designed such that they can readily be read from start to finish in order to learn these extension modules.
 In both cases, however, this Basic GoldSim Course is still a prerequisite.
 All User Guides are installed with the software (as PDFs) and can be accessed via the Start Menu.
 They are also available here.